RomainTranchant/Vault/Tutorial Synchronization Obsidian And GitHub.md

 - Click on “publish repository”, select private or public, and “Publish repository”
 ![](https://i.imgur.com/JGyMJbM.png)

-- Click on Fetch origin
+- Click on Fetch origin to push the changes to your account

 - Go to your GitHub account and you will see the new repository
 ![](https://i.imgur.com/53OYpGw.png)